-- Use the Sample field at the top of the screen. - In Main Mode, tap the Project field at the top of the screen, and then double-tap a sample in the list on the right side. - In the Browser, tap the Project button with the P/page icon at the bottom of the screen, and then doubletap a sample in the list on the right side.
+- Use the Sample field at the top of the screen. - In Main Mode, tap the Project field at the top of the screen, and then double-tap a sample in the list on the right side. - In the Browser, tap the Project button with the P/page icon at the bottom of the screen, and then double-tap a sample in the list on the right side. - Press Sample Select and use the data dial or -/+ buttons to select a sample (MPC Studio).